A Super Heinz is a combination bet that involves seven selections and a total of 120 bets, as follows:

 The main negative factor about the Super Heinz Is that you are wagering a lot of money on five-folds, six-folds and an accumulator, and the odds of these bets returning any winnings are poor.

 To balance this, if you do land a large selection of winners, you could be taking home an unbelievable amount of money.

 Even a normal seven selection accumulator in which all your selections are priced at 2/1 will give you odds of 2,187/1.
 With the Super Heinz and the addition of the other 119 bets, those odds rise to 16,362-1.

 The Other positive factor to consider here with a Super Heinz is that you will still walk away with a likely profit if 5 or 6 selections win.
 If you just place the straight seven-fold accumulator, all you are left with is a bitter taste in your mouth.

 There are many other terms for multiple bets and these differ depending on how many selections you have.
-With The Super Heinz carrying a lot of risk you may want to check out some other options conating fewer selections to start off with.
+The Super Heinz carrying a lot of risks you may want to check out some other options containing fewer selections to start off with.
 Check out our guides to some of our other explanations from the buttons below